-A works council may be established in any business that regularly employs at least five permanent employees who have reached the age of 18 years and at least three of whom have six months of service.
+A works council may be established in any business that regularly employs at least five permanent employees who have reached the age of 16 years and at least three of whom have reached the age of 18 years and have six months of service.
 Works council establishment is voluntary.
 A works council is only established if the employees, even a minority among them, initiate the statutory election process.